intel/llvm/clang/docs/SYCLMainPageforRFC.md

 SYCL is an open specification from the Khronos Group (https://www.khronos.org/sycl/) and Intel supports a community implementation that fully meets this specification.
 This would allow for open tooling and be in line with the goals of the Unified Acceleration (UXL) Foundation: https://www.oneapi.io/blog/announcing-the-unified-acceleration-uxl-foundation/

-We have a long term commitment to supporting SYCL.
+We have a long term commitment to supporting SYCL and intend to use the upstreamed implementation in our compiler products.
 Alexey Bader is the SYCL code owner and has a long history of work within the LLVM community and the development of the SYCL specification.
 We have worked with Codeplay to enable non-Intel hardware and hope that a community implementation will further enable SYCL support on a broader range of devices.

 ## Purpose of this RFC